jeremy9959/Math-Python/docs/index.md

 it includes a quick intro to the language generally and then a detailed discussion of tools for data manipulation and visualization.

+In addition, [this page](links.md) includes links to other documents I have created for other courses on a variety of topics.

 ### Tools